webdevholland/jekyll-now/about.md

 [Adam Pritchard's Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) comes in handy when updating this blog.

 Finally, I wouldn't have been able to create this blog if it wasn't for [Barry Clark's fabulous guide at Smashing Magazine](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
-Thank you so much Barry!!!
+Thank you so much Barry!!! :smiley:

 <!--- ### Contact me --->